Hear what else past clients have had to say about their experience working with our firm.Client Testimonials

 When people suffer a personal injury, they likely deserve to file a claim and receive some damages.
 When people file a personal injury claim with their insurance company, the insurance company follows certain steps to determine how much the claim is worth.

-Our Clearwater injury attorneys can help you decide on the right course of action, whether pursuing a personal injury claim in or out of court.
+Our personal injury lawyers in Clearwater can help you decide on the right course of action, whether pursuing a personal injury claim in or out of court.
 We know how to craft a winning claim.
 We will pursue the best possible outcome for your case.

 This is called transferred intent and it occurs whenever a defendant harms a third party unintentionally while attempting to harm someone else.
 In these instances, the harmed third party may be able to pursue compensation from the party responsible for his or her injury.